Synkevych/realtime_user_tracking/README.md

 ## Introduction

 This project only shows the current online user on the home page.
 This is useful for creating presence features like showing a green dot next to a user name if they're online.
 To do that, it create each user automatically by unique ip address and type of device.
-To tracks users used **Rails Action Cable** and **WebSocket** technology.
+To tracks users used **Rails Action Cable** with **Redis** and **WebSocket** technology.
 For fronted - used **React**.

-How it works with Action Cable:
+How it works with Action Cable(works strangely because of cookies):
 ![demo](public/demo.gif)

+The user ID is stored in cookies, so if you just change the device type in the browser, the change does not occur, you also need to clear the cookies.
+Better for testing to open one tab in incognito mode.

 ## Features

 Main tasks:

-* Using any of web application development technologies, create a service that counts users which opened current page of website
+* Create a service that counts users which opened current page of website
-* Display counter on the same page
+* Display counter for all users on the same page
-* Service should log errors
-* Tests are welcome
+* The user should be created/find automatically according to the request parameters(ip,devise)
+* REST API
+* React for rendering Frontend part

 Deployed to Heroku and available [online](https://count-online-users.herokuapp.com/).
-Unfortunately, the Action Cable does not work on Heroku yet(I'm not setup Redis), so you cannot see the new user in real time, only after update the page.
+It used **redistogo** Heroku addons to automatic setup and run Redis server.

 ## Getting started